Civil defense in Taiwan: Shelters

 There are more than 117,000 air raid shelters in Taiwan, some dating back to the Japanese colonial period.
 During the Second World War an extensive network of bunkers and shelters was built across Taiwan to defend against allied bombing raids.
 Many more obsolete shelters as well as military bunkers have been repurposed as commercial, artistic, or public buildings.

 Publications

 The Taiwanese government publishes a civil defense handbook.
 An updated version was published in 2023.

 In 2023 Canadian expat John Groot published Resilience Roadmap: An Emergency Preparedness Guide for Expats in Taiwan which focuses on civil defense from the perspective of a non-Taiwanese living in Taiwan.
 A second edition was released in 2025.
 This second edition was also made available as a free ebook.

+The Ministry of National Defense printed 11 million copies of the 2025 version of the civil defense handbook.